wzulfikar/lifelog/programming/from_source_tree_to_github_desktop.md

 - Was using GitHub Desktop, for like 1 week.
 It was very heavy on my machine so I uninstalled it.
 Tried to install it again, like, one week ago.
 Not sure why, but now it feel really light and fast, even compared to SourceTree.
 - I was thinking that GitHub Desktop was created only for repository hosted in GitHub, Lol.
 - While using SourceTree, I used to open multiple tabs for my multiple repository that I was working on.
 Using GitHub Desktop, I only need one tab, which is the app itself since all my repositories are listed in the sidebar.
+- Using GitHub Desktop, it's easier to navigate between repos since it listed all the repos in sidebar.

 GitHub Desktop:
 - Has built-in tutorial